Herbert London: 1994 campaign for New York Comptroller

 Soon after the 1990 election, London began campaigning for the Republican nomination in the 1994 Governor's race, which turned out to have no clear front-runner.
 The main reason was that U.S. Senator Al D'Amato kept hinting he would run for the nomination and if he did, he would be the presumptive favorite.
 London became the first formally announced candidate to take on incumbent Mario Cuomo, declaring for both the Republican and Conservative parties' nomination in October 1993.

 Republican and Conservative leaders were resolved to support the same candidate to avoid splitting the conservative vote as in 1990.
 D'Amato preferred State Senator George Pataki, but state senate majority leader Ralph J. Marino held a grudge against Pataki, London and others who tried to oust Marino in the 1992 primary.
 However, Marino supported London through the Republican Party convention, where London could not gain enough supporters to automatically be placed on the G.O.P. primary ballot.

 During that convention, Republican leaders convinced London to drop out of the governor's race in favor of accepting the party's nomination for state Comptroller.
 Prior to London being offered the Comptroller's nomination, Assemblyman John Faso was considered the frontrunner for the nomination.
 London went on to face interim Democratic Comptroller Carl McCall.

 The race was notable in part for the controversy created when the candidate's identities, Jewish for London and black for McCall, became a focal point of the campaign.
 Then, in the week before the election, a statement was issued by 50 leading members of the Democratic Party in New York, condemning London for launching racist attacks against McCall.
 Two Manhattan Republicans withdrew their support for London, while Mayor Rudy Giuliani stuck with his endorsement of London.

 McCall defeated London in the election, 52% to 46%, becoming the first black candidate elected to statewide office in New York.
 McCall had out-raised London $3.6 million to $543,000.
 London's criticism of Pataki and his attack ads against McCall were seen as negatively affecting his performance in the race.

 Think tank

 The London Center for Policy Research (LCPR) is a 501(c)(3) nonprofit organization that was founded in 2012 by London in New York City and defines itself as a boutique think tank created to engage in research and advise on key policy issues of national security, international relations, energy, and risk analysis.
 The center claims to challenge conventional wisdom where appropriate, add texture to the current deliberations on policy issues and build support for positions that further the national interest and the interest of key allies.
-The London Center was influential in the staffing and policy direction of the Trump Administration with many of its senior fellows taking on both official and unofficial roles in the administration.
+The London Center was influential in the staffing and policy direction of the first Trump Administration with many of its senior fellows taking on both official and unofficial roles in the administration.
 The center counts these "Fellows" among its membership: Deroy Murdock, Gordon G. Chang, Monica Crowley, Jim Woolsey, Derk Jan Eppink, and Walid Phares.